cyberbiont/vscode-sidenotes/README.md

 When you manually move / copy / paste your anchor markers, the decorations need to be updated to account for the new marker position, until then they will be rendered at their old position.
 Sadly, VSCode currently has no way of detecting cut/copy/paste events, so the closest event you can get after moving your marker is the document change event, which happens after you paste your text.
 On this event extension will scan changes and update decorations if any markers are involved.
 So, when you cut fragment of code that contains sidenote markers, the decorations will stay in their old place until you paste your code / switch editors.

 Obviously, if you want to move your sidenote to other file, that uses different comment syntax, you'll have to manually edit comment to match. (untoggle comment before moving/toggle back after);

+Since sidenotes scanning is done lazily, you have to make editor active to initialize it.
+This can be seen on application start if you have several editors visible simoultaneosly in different panes.

 ## Credits